 What started in 2011 as peaceful anti-government protests has since turned into the most violent conflict since WWII.
 With a pre-war population of 22 million people, an overwhelming majority of Syrians have been affected by years of violence, displacement, suffering and loss.
 About six out of every 10 people in Syria — 11.1 million in total — are in urgent need of humanitarian assistance.
 Over 40 percent of them are children under 18.

-Since the conflict began, nearly 12 million people have been forced to flee their homes to escape the violence, with almost half seeking refuge in neighboring countries, including Jordan and Lebanon.
-6.2 million people are internally displaced.
+More than 12 million people have been forced to flee their homes since the conflict began, with almost half seeking refuge in neighboring countries, including Jordan and Lebanon.
+An estimated 6.6 million people are internally displaced.
 In early 2020, hostilities in the northwest displaced more than 950,000 people — the largest displacement since the conflict began almost ten years ago.

-Discover more about Mercy Corps' work with Syrian youth and the impact of the Syrian civil war on adolescents in our report Adolescence Lost.
+Discover more about our work with Syrian youth and the impact of the Syrian crisis on adolescents in our report Adolescence Lost.